aaron7/spotifybackup/README.md

 3. `go get -v github.com/aaron7/spotifybackup`
 4. `go install github.com/aaron7/spotifybackup`
 5. run `spotifybackup` if `$GOPATH/bin` is in your path
+6. run `spotifybackup info` to get information about the backup

 ### Todo